Majid-Chaudhary/sqlsrv_pgsql_no_downrime/README.md

 Navigate to setup folder and run snap_isolation.sql file on SQL Server database

 ### CDC Test
 You can test CDC using cdc_test.py file from cdc_test folder.
-Setting up pyodbc for SQL Server does require some tinkering.
+Setting up pyodbc for SQL Server does require some tinkering.<br>
+This script will insert a record per second into SQL Server's actor table, you can change it if required.